Multiquark clustering in neutron-star matter from color-spin molecular dynamics: RESULTS

 where $\sigma(x)$ is a sigmoid function, and $y \equiv n_B/\bar n$ with $\bar n = 0.16~\mathrm{fm}^{-3}$.
 We emphasize that $\bar n$ is not the saturation density; it is introduced solely as a typical density for normalization.
 Dividing out the overall factor of 3 yields the energy per quark $E/Q$.
 Eqs.~(\ref{eq: beta}) and (\ref{eq: uds}) are adopted as an interpolation formula for constructing a continuous EOS for the TOV calculation.
 Equation~(\ref{eq: beta}) provides a smooth baseline for the $\beta$-equilibrated matter without strangeness, while Eq.~(\ref{eq: uds}) augments it with a sigmoid factor to capture the onset of strangeness.
-The fitted parameters are listed in Table~\ref{tab: fitting}.
-In this table, we also list the onset density $n_c$ at which $s$ quarks appear in the matter for each case.
-In many existing EOSs that include strangeness---whether through hyperons or kaons---the strangeness onset occurs at densities $\gtrsim 2n_0$.
-Viewed in this context, the smaller-coupling cases in our sampled set yield onset densities that are substantially too low, whereas the $0.4$ and $0.5$ cases come closer to the commonly quoted scale.
+The fitted parameters for Eq.~(\ref{eq: beta}) are listed in Table~\ref{tab:fitting-beta}, while those for Eq.~(\ref{eq: uds}), together with the onset density $n_c$ at which $s$ quarks appear in the matter, are listed in Table~\ref{tab:fitting-uds}.
+In many existing EOS that include strangeness---whether through hyperons or kaons---the strangeness onset occurs at densities $\gtrsim 2n_0$.
+The $g_{qK^*}=0$ case corresponds to the conventional no-$K^*$ choice, in which the $qK^*$ channel is omitted.
+As $g_{qK^*}$ increases across the sampled set, the onset density shifts upward.
+Relative to the commonly quoted scale, the $0.4$ and $0.5$ cases come closer to that range, whereas the smaller-coupling cases are retained mainly as reference points for illustrating the sensitivity to the strange-light interaction.
 While the reliability of infinite-matter predictions calibrated solely by finite-system constraints (e.g. experimental data of heavy-ion collisions) is nontrivial, we use

 as a practical benchmark below.